Pope, urging prayers, says Amazon forest vital for our Earth

 Backed by military aircraft, Brazilian troops on Saturday deployed in the Amazon to fight the fires.

 Brazilian President Jair Bolsonaro also tried to temper global concern, saying that previously deforested areas had burned and that intact rainforest was spared.

-Even so, the fires were likely to be urgently discussed at the G-7 summit.
+Even so, the fires were an issue of top concern at the G-7 summit.

+French President Emmanuel Macron said Sunday that leaders of major democracies are nearing an agreement on how to help fight the fires and repair the damage.
+He said agreement would involve both technical and financial mechanisms “so that we can help them in the most effective way possible.”

 About 44,000 troops will be available for “unprecedented” operations to put out the fires, and forces are heading to six Brazilian states that asked for federal help, Defense Minister Fernando Azevedo said.
 The states are Roraima, Rondonia, Tocantins, Para, Acre and Mato Grosso.